The New Normal

 They gained a small advantage in being able to protect against significant drops in revenue and relationship equity with their customers or potential customers.

-In 6 to 12 months (perhaps sooner) this won’t remain a competitive advantage.
-In fact, all your competitors will have the same tools, will have developed similar skill sets and be telling the exact same story “We can now deliver to you online”.
+…6 to 12 months later this was no longer a competitive advantage.
+Most of their competitors have the same tools, developed similar skill sets and were telling the exact same story “We can now deliver to you virtually”.

 For your business, and particularly the view of who you’ll become to your customers, you must look at the actions and decisions you make more carefully.

-This doesn’t mean you shouldn’t be virtualising your business.
 It means we have to think differently about how we adapt.
+A shift in perspective before a shift in activity.

 How to take advantage of Hyper Adaptation